 May Truong was born on a sinking ship in the middle of the South China Sea.
 She was almost thrown overboard, but was saved by her father - a kung fu fighter turned ballroom dancer.
 Based in Toronto, May works in both stills and motions.
 In her work she explores the themes of race, gender, and belonging.
 She has been exhibited in group shows in Canada, USA and Europe.

 Michelle’s first exposure to photography was through her mom who was keen on taking a seemingly endless number of posed family photos, and never more so on epic summer road trips.
-It was during these times that a young Michelle would sometimes get in trouble for not smiling because she was probably napping in the backseat of the hot family stationwagon moments before, was cranky about being woken up and wanted to express her true self in that moment.
+It was during these times that a young Michelle would sometimes get in trouble for not smiling because she was probably napping in the backseat of their 1982 Pontiac stationwagon moments before, was cranky about being woken up and wanted to express her true self in that moment.
 It was her distaste of these forced and contrived “happy family” scenarios that informed and heavily influenced Michelle into creating work that delves into and explores personal histories and truths.
 Michelle Yee is a Canadian storytelling photographer, writer and collage artist.
-Born in Edmonton, Michelle studied photography in Victoria, and now both lives and works in Toronto.
+Born in Edmonton, Michelle studied photography in Victoria, and now splits her time between New York City and San Francisco.

 Brooke is an emerging editorial and commercial shooter based out of Toronto.
 Brooke's love for photography was evident from an early age, always running around the suburbs where she grew up with a disposable camera documenting her family and friends.
 She loved the idea of capturing a memory and making it something tangible.
 Later in life a rare opportunity presented itself in high school where she was taught the fine art of processing photographs in a dark room, from there she was hooked.
 After studying Fine Art and Literature at Wilfrid Laurier University she later attended Sheridan College for Commercial Photography.
 After graduating Brooke entered the commercial world and won the Applied Arts Young Blood award in 2013.
 Brooke has always been fascinated with the relationship between herself and her subject.
 She chose to be a portrait photographer because she likes connecting with people.
 She finds herself constantly adapting to various people and places, always striving to create a positive experience for herself and her team.
 She continues to grow as a photographer and is forever determined to better her craft, her relationship with her subjects, and is in constant search for the perfect light.